 What is HLH?HLH, or Hemophagocytic Lymphohistiocytosis, is an auto immune disease that can either be genetically inherited (FHL) or acquired, which is referred to as secondary HLH.

-Secondary HLH, which is the same illness that affected Elizabeth, is usually triggered by other conditions like viral infections or factors like vaccinations and underlying diseases like cancer.
+Secondary HLH is usually triggered by other conditions like viral infections or factors like vaccinations and underlying diseases like cancer.

 - Persistent fevers

 - Low white blood cells

 HLH can only be properly diagnosed with blood tests, but it's important to look out for the signs.